 Vocational training and the job market

 An important part of the vocational educational training programmes consists of working and learning in practice, known as work placements.
-The organization responsible for this programme is the Cooperation Organisation for Vocational Education, Training and the Labour Market (SBB).
-SBB advises the ministers of Education, Culture and Science and of Economic Affairs on ways to link vocational education and the job market.
+The organisation responsible for this programme is the Foundation for Cooperation on Vocational Education, Training and Labour Market (Samenwerkingsorganisatie Beroepsonderwijs Bedrijfsleven).
+The foundation advises the ministers of Education, Culture and Science and of Economic Affairs and Climate Policy on ways to link vocational education and the job market.
 They differentiate between practice placements and apprenticeships.
-More about this educational route of learning by doing can be found in chapter 3 Employment and Entrepreneurship.
+More about this educational route of learning by doing can be found in paragraph 3.5.

-Dutch government (Rijksoverheid) does not only focus on students in secondary schools, but has also developed measures for students in secondary vocational education.
+The Dutch government (Rijksoverheid) does not only focus on students in secondary schools, but has also developed measures for students in secondary vocational education (Betere aansluiting mbo op arbeidsmarkt).
 The Ministry of Education, Culture and Science is responsible for these policy measures.
 You can read more about these policy measures in the following paragraphs.

-No information on cross-sector coordination and monitoring of ELET interventions could be found.
-This will be updated as soon as more information is available.
+No more information on cross-sector coordination and monitoring of ELET interventions could be found.